 Issued 10 November 2008

-The fund invests in a broad range of countries, markets and instruments in order to achieve its investment objectives.
-These countries, markets and instruments constitute the fund's investment universe.
+The fund invests in a broad range of countries, markets and financial instruments in order to achieve its investment objectives.
+These countries, markets and financial instruments constitute the fund's investment universe.

-Norges Bank Investment Management (NBIM) takes a risk-based approach to which countries, markets and instruments are appropriate in the investment universe given our investment strategy.
-This includes a business rational and due consideration of relevant operational risks.
-Investments in new countries, markets and instruments will only be launched after an implementation verifies that this can be done in a way which safeguards the interests of the State of Norway, Norges Bank and the fund.
+Norges Bank Investment Management takes a risk-based approach to which countries, markets and financial instruments are appropriate in the investment universe given our investment strategy.
+This includes a business rational and due consideration of relevant investment and operational risks, including country risk.
+Investments in new countries, markets and financial instruments will only be made after an implementation process verifies that this can be done in a way which safeguards the interests of the Norges Bank and the Fund.

 The investment universe is assessed on a recurring basis to ensure it is appropriate given the investment objectives and the development across markets and countries.

 - There are number of considerations related to countries, markets and financial instruments referenced in the Management Mandate for the Government Pension Fund Global.

 - In addition, we will take the following into consideration: